isomerpages/ogp-sync/index.md

           url: https://form.gov.sg/#!/618a18ede7d4290016fd18db
   - infobar:
       title: What is Sync?
-      description: Sync is a platform built by Open Government Products & MOH that enables employees to instantly share official COVID-19 test results and records with employers.
+      description: Sync is a platform built by Open Government Products & MOH to let individuals instantly share official COVID-19 test results and records with organisations.
-      button: About Sync
+      button: Read More
       url: /about-sync
   - infopic:
       title: Add recipients